Pure White is one of Sherwin Williams top selling paint colors, but we all know the hunt for the perfect white is anything but easy!

 At first glance, Eider White can look similar to Pure White, but Eider White is actually an off-white greige, and not technically a white at all.

-Eider White has an LRV of 73, so it’s a good bit darker than Pure White.
-It is also in the deep orange color family, so there’s a lot more red in it than the yellowy-gray of Pure White.
+Eider White has an LRV of 73, so it’s an off white, and a good bit darker than Pure White.
+It is also in the deep orange color family, so there’s a lot more red in its undertone than the yellowy-gray of Pure White.
+This makes it unlikely to ever look yellow.

 Pure White vs Sherwin Williams Extra White (SW 7006)